 I think most people are unlikely to achieve the right balance when it comes to being active and this can range from doing nothing to doing too much and becoming obsessed with it.
 People also see high performers and get put off.
 To a lot of people, getting fit is like climbing a mountain, so I'm going to help you turn it into a gentle stroll.

 We constantly see people in the gym, out running or on bikes and immediate compare ourselves to them.
-We're also bombarded with images of the perfect body as the fitness industry tries to sell us something else.
+We're also bombarded with images of the perfect body as the fitness industry tries to sell us something else we don't need.
 This is all about moving past that mindset though and focussing what you can do, and what you need to do.

-Here are the step I suggest you take to get going.
+Here are the steps I suggest you take to get going: